 __Update: the latest coin to join the collection – and complete the set – celebrates Hogwarts School of Witchcraft and Wizardry, which was of course home to some of the best-known (and most infamous) figures in the Wizarding World.
 This collectable coin also joins the set's previously released Dumbledore coin in having King Charles III’s portrait appear on the obverse (heads) side.
 The first two coins in the collection, which feature Harry Potter and the Hogwarts Express, are among the last collectable coins to feature Queen Elizabeth II's portrait.

 The Hogwarts School of Witchcraft and Wizardry coin is the final coin in the 25th Anniversary of Harry Potter and the Philosopher's Stone collection.
 It joins the previously released Dumbledore, Harry Potter and Hogwarts Express coins.

-Each coin in the set will feature a much-loved character based on the work of artist Jim Kay, who was commissioned in 2015 by publishers Bloomsbury to create the first fully-illustrated edition of J.K.
+Each coin in the set features a much-loved character or scene based on the work of artist Jim Kay, who was commissioned in 2015 by publishers Bloomsbury to create the first fully-illustrated edition of J.K.
 Rowling’s classic story.

-For more information on the collection, visit the Royal Mint website.
+For more information on the collection, visit The Royal Mint website.